cockroachdb/docs/v20.2/liquibase.md

 Before you begin the tutorial, do the following:

 1. [Install CockroachDB](install-cockroachdb.html), and [start a secure cluster](secure-a-cluster.html).
 When starting your cluster, make sure that you generate cluster certificates, create the `bank` database, and create the `max` user.
 1. Download and install a Java Development Kit.
-Liquibase supports Java 8+.
-In this tutorial, we use [AdoptOpenJDK](https://adoptopenjdk.net/) 11.
+Liquibase supports JDK versions 8+.
+In this tutorial, we use [AdoptOpenJDK](https://adoptopenjdk.net/) 8, but you can follow along with any JDK version 8+.

 ## Step 1.
 Download and install Liquibase

 To install the Liquibase binary on your machine:

 1. Download the latest version of the [Liquibase comand-line tool](https://www.liquibase.org/download).
-CockroachDB is compatible with Liquibase versions 3.8.9 and greater.
-We use the binary download of Liquibase 3.10, for macOS.
+CockroachDB is fully compatible with Liquibase versions 4.2.0 and greater.
+We use the binary download of Liquibase 4.20, for macOS.

     {{site.data.alerts.callout_info}}
     In this tutorial, we go through a manual installation, using a download of the binary version of the Liquibase command-line tool.
 If you are new to Liquibase, you can also use the [Liquibase Installer](https://www.liquibase.org/get-started/using-the-liquibase-installer) to get started.
 The installer comes with some example properties and changelog files, an example H2 database, and a distribution of AdoptOpenJDK.